Table of contents

 The Kafkaesque Legacy

-Kafka’s legacy is a complex one, and his influence can be seen in many areas of modern culture.
-The term “Kafkaesque” has become a popular way of describing situations that are surreal, nightmarish, and bureaucratic in nature.
-Kafka’s works have inspired many other artists, including writers, filmmakers, playwrights, and musicians.
+Kafka's legacy is a complex one, and his influence can be seen in many areas of .
+The term “” has become a popular way of describing situations that are surreal, nightmarish, and bureaucratic in nature.
+Kafka's works have inspired many other artists, including writers, filmmakers, playwrights, and musicians.